sourabhbadgaiya2/ecommerce-complete/clients/README.md

-I have updated the **README.md** file to include the **Forgot Password** feature in the authentication section.
-Here is the final version:

----

 # 🛍️ E-Commerce Frontend

 This is the **frontend** for an **eCommerce** web application built with **React.js**, **Redux**, **Axios**, and **Tailwind CSS**.
 It connects to a backend running on `http://localhost:3000`.